vosechu/keighty.github.io/resume/index.md

 ## Objective

 >Short term: Use my skills in programming and project management to successfully transition my career from laboratory research into software development.
+>
 >Long term: Contribute meaningfully to the development of software tools that end users love interacting with.

 ## Qualifications

-2 years experience with the following technologies:
-* Java (J2EE and Android)
+3+ years experience with Java (J2EE and Android), SQL, Ruby, HTML, CSS, perl, bash, awk
-* SQL
-* Ruby
-* HTML, CSS

 ## Attributes
 * Creative, flexible, and resourceful in problem-solving